This post may contain affiliate links. Please see my disclosure policy for details.

-There are also street parades, all night parties, worship that goes on 24 hours a day and idols from Kumortuli are immersed into the river.
+There are also street parades, all-night parties, worship that goes on 24 hours a day and idols from Kumortuli are immersed in the river.
 It’s HUGE and you should definitely visit while it’s all going on.

 Although this festival has roots dating back to the 1600s, it wasn’t really celebrated with idols until the 18th century.

 A legend has it that Raja Krishna Chandra Roy was the first royal in Bengal to worship Durga with an idol after the goddess appeared to him in a dream.

 He ordered a potter from Krishnanagar to make the idol in Kolkata.